 - Burnout; i.e. feeling the need to work endless hours to make up for the above issues, and the subsequent exhaustion

-All graduate students students come across most of these issues at some level.
+All graduate students come across most of these issues at some level.
 I strongly encourage everyone in the group to take an active and preemptive approach towards the maintenance of their mental health.
-I assure you that you have the time and resources needed for a highly successful Master or PhD.
-If there is anything that is placing undue stress, or preventing you from performing at your potential, please do not hesitate to let me or any of the postgraduate coordinators in the department know how we can help.
-You should also be familiar resources on campus such as https://counselingandtesting.louisiana.edu/.
+I assure you that you have the time and resources needed for a highly successful Master’s or Ph.D.
+If there is anything that is placing undue stress or preventing you from performing at your potential, please do not hesitate to let me or any of the postgraduate coordinators in the department know how we can help.
+You should also be familiar with resources on campus such as https://counselingandtesting.louisiana.edu/.
 Every effort will be made to help you access the right support networks.

 Outputs, publication expectations and standards, and open science

 Publication of papers and conference abstract submission must be discussed with Davide Oppo before any action is taken.